hapijs/b64/README.md

 ### Report a bug

-If you want to contribute with a test case please file a [issue][2].
+If you want to contribute with a test case please file an [issue][2].

 ## Meta